 How to be realistic: Analyze your revenue.

-Take a look at your monthly, quarterly and annual revenue, and determine what percentage you feel comfortable devoting to marketing.
+Take a look at your revenue, and determine what percentage you feel comfortable devoting to marketing.
 One of the great things about online advertising is that you don’t need to spend tens of thousands of dollars for it to work.
 By making smart choices, you can spend as little as $1,000 a month and still get results.

 When determining your marketing budget, these five factors are really the most important: